Cosze/hr-sfo-136-mvp/README.md

 ## Motivation

 From my experience of staying at hotels, it was sometimes very annoying to have to remember to put up the 'Do Not Disturb' sign and sometimes I would only want towels or blankets changed but there was no way to tell the room cleaner that unless I was in the room when they come by.
+I was inspired by this to create an app where clients can choose when and how they want their room serviced.

 ## Technologies Used